Saturday Oct 2nd 2021, 1200-1910

 Back at the pass, I said goodby to Open but was sure we’d cross paths down trail at another point in time.
 For once, the trail descended from the parking lot, then remained fairly flat for miles.
 It skirted along Lynchburg reservoir then finally began a big climb over Bluff Mt, 3350′.
 I had no objective for where to finish the day but my lack of planning forced me to go farther.
 I had entered a 9 mile water-less stretch with only half a liter of water.
 It was enough to get me through but I needed to tank up on the other side.

 While walking the ridgeline, I spotted what looked like a large house cat walking the trail in front of me.
 It was definitely a bobcat but I was surprised by how small it was…just a kitten seemingly.
 The last one I’d seen on the Arizona Trail was the size of a medium dog.
 I happened to be holding my phone at the time and managed to get a blurry picture.
 Pretty cool.
 The second it heard or smelled me, it darted off into the forest without a sound.
 A creature much stealthier than me yet still I managed to creep up on it.
 I love that I got a shot of a white blaze in the picture too!

 Bobcat…see the bobbed tail?

 I found some nice creeks at the end of the day, good for collecting water and even taking a refreshing dip.
 It had been a pretty hot day, with the humidity creeping up yet again.
 Then I crossed the huge James River on a large foot bridge that looked to be an old railroad way.
-But maybe it was purpose built for the AT?
+I think it was purpose built for the AT and is the largest pedestrian bridge along the way.
 The sun was just setting and the area had a nice ambiance, despite a busy highway and train track.
 I found a stealth camp just as I was needing my headlamp and settled in for the night.